metuefes/pytorch-Deep-Learning/README.md

+## This notebook is forked for coding exercises for deep learning.
+For original not-completed exercises please visit the original github repo.

 # Deep Learning (with PyTorch) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Atcold/pytorch-Deep-Learning/master)

 This notebook repository now has a [companion website](https://atcold.github.io/pytorch-Deep-Learning/), where all the course material can be found in video and textual format.